TrebolGit/juliarFuture/README.md

 [![Juliar Programming Language Logo](https://user-images.githubusercontent.com/11934545/34541564-abf43afe-f0a6-11e7-9507-de1450e51ad8.png)](https://juliar.org/)

-## This project is active, but due to the small team size, we are currently putting all of our energy on a C# port of Juliar: DReAM https://github.com/juliarLang/DReAM.
+## This project has been deprecated in favor of Juka DReAM: https://github.com/jukaLang/DReAM.

 Juliar is a programming language that can be both interpreted and compiled directly into Java bytecode.